- Listing Type: Summer Programs

 - Sub-Categories: Architecture

 - Selective: No

 - Accreditation: American Camp Association

-At the Architecture Career Discovery Program high school students will experience first-hand the rigors and rewards of a college-level architecture studio.
+Rising 10th, 11th, and 12th graders will experience the rigors and rewards of a college-level architecture studio first-hand.
 The program provides specific architectural training and enables students to make more informed decisions regarding their college careers.

 At the end of the program, students will have beginning proficiency in the following software: Rhinceros (3D modeling), Adobe Illustrator (2D drawing), and Adobe Photoshop (image editing).